mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_analysis_README.txt

 # Once you have any trends in gene expression across your factors identified using the
 # above tests, you can design heatmaps to visually represent the differences
-# Use the heatmapEveryWhichWay R script to create custom heatmaps by: GO analysis, KOG
+# Use the heatmapEveryWhichWay R templates to create custom heatmaps by: GO analysis, KOG
 # analysis, gene name, top significant DEGs, WGCNA membership, etc

 # Create a "heatmaps" directory
-# Copy the Mcavernosa_Cladocopium_iso2geneName.tab and Mcavernosa_Cladocopium_iso2kogClass.tab included in this repository to
+# Copy the Mcavernosa_Cladocopium_iso2geneName.tab and Mcavernosa_Cladocopium_iso2kogClass.tab included in the Mcav-Annotated-Transcriptome repository to "heatmaps" directory
-# "heatmaps"
 # Copy the data input files as needed for each respective section of code into "heatmaps"